7aitsev/ansible-tuto/step-02/README.md

 ```

 Notice that hosts replied in different order compared to the previous output.
-This is because ansible parallelizes communications with hosts!
+This is because Ansible parallelizes communications with hosts!

 BTW, when using the setup module, you can use `*` in the `filter=` expression.
 It will act like a shell glob.

 ## Selecting hosts

-We saw that `all` means 'all hosts', but ansible provides a [lot of other ways
+We saw that `all` means 'all hosts', but Ansible provides a [lot of other ways
 to select hosts](http://docs.ansible.com/intro_patterns.html):

 - `host0:host1` would run on host0 and